Nebula-X-Development/Nebula-X/README.md

 > {april 21, 09:16 AM EST}
 >
 > hello everyone!
 I am going to be taking a break from development.
-> I have final exams, and I've just been overwhelmed with all this growth nebula has had.
+> I have final exams, and I've just been overwhelmed with all this growth Nebula has had.
 > So I, the owner, will be taking a break.
 I don't have a return date yet, but I should be back in 2-3 weeks.
 >  I'm not giving up, only taking a break.
 I do want to thank all of you for your support, I really appreciate it :)
 > best wishes, nebula owner <3